History of Paris: Middle Ages (12th–15th centuries)

-The royal palace and the Louvre
+Royal palace and the Louvre

 At the beginning of the Middle Ages, the royal residence was on the Île de la Cité.
 Between 1190 and 1202, King Philip II built the massive fortress of the Louvre, which was designed to protect the Right Bank against an English attack from Normandy.
-The fortified castle was a great rectangle of 72 by 78 metres, with four towers, and surrounded by a moat.
-In the centre was a circular tower thirty meters high.
-The foundations can be seen today in the basement of the Louvre Museum.

 Before he departed for the Third Crusade, Philip II began construction of new fortifications for the city.
 He built a stone wall on the Left Bank, with thirty round towers.
 On the Right Bank, the wall extended for 2.8 kilometers, with forty towers to protect the new neighbourhoods of the growing medieval city.
-Many pieces of the wall can still be seen today, particularly in the Le Marais district.
-His third great project, much appreciated by the Parisians, was to pave the foul-smelling mud streets with stone.
-Over the Seine, he also rebuilt two wooden bridges in stone, the Petit-Pont and Grand-Pont, and he began construction on the Right Bank of a covered market, Les Halles.
+His third great project was to pave the mud streets with stone.
+Over the Seine, he also rebuilt two wooden bridges in stone, the Petit-Pont and Grand-Pont, and he began construction of a covered market, Les Halles.

 King Philip IV (r.
 1285-1314) reconstructed the royal residence on the Île de la Cité, transforming it into a palace.
 Two of the great ceremonial halls still remain within the structure of the Palais de Justice.
-He also built a more sinister structure, the Gibbet of Montfaucon, near the modern Place du Colonel Fabien and the Parc des Buttes Chaumont, where the corpses of executed criminals were displayed.
-On 13 October 1307, he used his royal power to arrest the members of the Knights Templar, who, he felt, had grown too powerful, and on 18 March 1314, he had the Grand Master of the Order, Jacques de Molay, burned at the stake on the western point of the Île de la Cité.
+He also built a more sinister structure, the Gibbet of Montfaucon, where the corpses of executed criminals were displayed.
+On 13 October 1307, he used his royal power to arrest the members of the Knights Templar, who, he felt, had grown too powerful, and on 18 March 1314, he had the Grand Master of the Order, Jacques de Molay, burned at the stake.

-Between 1356 and 1383, King Charles V built a new wall of fortifications around the city: an important portion of this wall discovered during archaeological diggings in 1991-1992 can be seen within the Louvre complex, under the Place du Carrousel.
+Between 1356 and 1383, King Charles V built a new wall of fortifications around the city.
 He also built the Bastille, a large fortress guarding the Porte Saint-Antoine at the eastern end of Paris, and an imposing new fortress at Vincennes, east of city.
-Charles V moved his official residence from the Île de la Cité to the Louvre, but preferred to live in the Hôtel Saint-Pol, his beloved residence.
+Charles V moved his official residence from the Île de la Cité to the Louvre, but preferred to live in the Hôtel Saint-Pol.